Learn about Works with Nest

 Note: Nest Account migration to a Google Account is optional, and once completed, is not reversible.
 During the migration process, you will need to remove and disconnect all your WWN third-party product connections (also not reversible).
 We recommend reading this entire article and referencing the FAQs about accounts for the Nest app to determine if account migration is right for you at this time.
 When you’re ready, you can choose to migrate your Nest Account and associated data to a Google Account anytime in the future.
 However, we strongly encourage you to migrate only when you've received your email invitation.

-Once your Nest Account is migrated to a Google Account, Works with Google Assistant routines can be created from the Google Home or Assistant apps with other smart home partner products you already own.
+Once your Nest Account is migrated to a Google Account, Works with the Google Assistant routines can be created from the Google Home or Assistant apps with other smart home partner products you already own.
 But some partner devices, connections, services, and features you had working via WWN may not be available on WWGA, such as having your smart light bulbs automatically turn off when you leave your home.
 These Home/Away status-based features are being developed for WWGA, but won’t be available until early 2020.

 We understand you may not want to migrate until more smart home devices and features are supported through WWGA routines.
 We're committed to minimizing disruptions during this transition.
 Here's our plan: